-When it comes to forex trading, being familiar with the different account types traders can opt for is of essential importance.
+In forex trading, familiarity with the different account types traders can opt for is important.
 One such popular type is the Standard Account, with a contract size for forex amounting to 100,000 units of the base currency.

 Most forex brokers typically offer a range of account types, including Micro, large, demo, and swap-free accounts, to cater to the diverse needs of different traders.
-FX enthusiasts are advised to pick a suitable account based on their requirements for minimum deposits, lot sizes, and maximum allowable leverage.
-To spare them the hassle of searching for the best forex brokers offering Standard Accounts, we have compiled a list of several premier brands.
+Traders are advised to select a suitable account based on their requirements for minimum deposits, lot sizes, and maximum allowable leverage.
+The following are several regulated forex brokers offering Standard Accounts.

 Top 11 Brokers Offering Standard Accounts

-Fusion Markets is a top-rated forex broker, authorized and regulated by the ASIC and VFSC financial regulators.
-To keep things uncomplicated, the company offers three account types: Zero, Classic, and Demo.
-While the Demo account serves as an excellent educational platform for new traders, the company allows its customers to switch easily from Demo to Live.
+Fusion Markets is authorized and regulated by financial regulators including ASIC, the FSA, and the VFSC.
+The company offers three main account types: Zero, Classic, and Demo.
+The Demo account serves as an educational tool for new traders, and the company enables customers to switch easily from Demo to Live.

 The key difference between the Zero and Classic accounts at Fusion Markets is how trading costs are structured and whether traders prefer paying a separate commission or having the cost incorporated within the spread.
 There is also an option for a Fusion Markets Swap-Free Account.
 Minimum and maximum lot sizes for standard account holders at Fusion Markets vary between 0.01 and 100 lots.